JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Steps:

-- Selected the appropriate Azure subscription.
+- Select the appropriate Azure subscription.
-- Entered the resource group name Active-Directory-Lab.
+- Click the resource group name Active-Directory-Lab.
-- Chose the region Canada Central.
+- Choose the region Canada Central.
-- Reviewed the settings.
+- Review the settings.
-- Continued to create the resource group.
+- Continue to create the resource group.

 Explanation:
 This created a dedicated container for all resources used in the lab, including virtual machines and networking components.